promisedlandt/cookbook-vim_config/README.md

 **This is the preferred way of including your vimrc**

+An example wrapper cookbook can be found [here](https://github.com/promisedlandt/cookbook-role_vim)

 # Via template

 Set `node["vim_config"]["config_file_mode"]` to `:template` (or don't set it at all, since `:template` is the default).